evolbioinfo/goalign/docs/commands/shuffle.md

 	```
 * `goalign shuffle seqs` : Shuffles sequence order in alignment.
 It does not add any noise in the alignment.
 * `goalign shuffle sites`: Shuffles vertically a given proportion of the alignment sites.
 Optionnaly, it is possible to shuffle vertically an additional (same) proportion of the remaining intact sites for a given proportion of the sequences (~rogues)
 * `goalign shuffle swap` : Swaps a given portion of the sequences in the input alignment.
-The only option to specify is the swap rate.
+The option `-r` specifies the swap rate.
 A rate of 0.5 will swap 25% of the sequences with other 25% of the sequences from a random position to the end.
-Example swaping 50% of sequences:
+The option `--pos` specifies the position from which to swap the sequences.
+If pos <0 or >1, the, the position is random.
+Example swaping 50% of sequences at a random position:
   ```
   s1 CCCCCCCCCCCCCC    s1 CCCCCCCCCCCCCC
   s2 AAAAAAAAAAAAAA => s2 AAAAAATTTTTTTT